 - acting as counsel to and representing GE Canada Real Estate Equity in its $1 billion sale of a 79-property portfolio and corresponding vendor take-back financing, which was awarded Investment Deal of the Year as part of the NAIOP Rex Awards;

 - acting as borrower’s counsel in respect of the financing and re-financing of the Distillery District lands;

 - acting as Canadian counsel on the financing of major cross-border portfolio acquisitions, including acting for Blackstone on its loan to Spear Street in connection with the acquisition of the Blackberry real estate portfolio in Kitchener-Waterloo;

 - acting for commercial landlords and tenants in the preparation and negotiation of office, industrial and retail leases, renewals, extensions and amendments;

 - acting for governmental and educational institutions in respect of leasing and regulatory matters, such as York University, Ryerson University and Wilfrid Laurier University.

-Before joining the firm in 2013, Charlene practiced general corporate/commercial law at the Toronto office of another national law firm in the areas of mergers and acquisitions, private equity and venture capital, corporate governance and capital markets matters.
+Before joining the firm in 2013, Charlene practised general corporate/commercial law at the Toronto office of another law firm in the areas of mergers and acquisitions, private equity and venture capital, corporate governance and capital markers matters.
 During this time, she was also a co-instructor for Osgoode Hall Law School's Professional LLM in International Business Law.

 Charlene was formerly employed with the Ontario Public Service in the area of emergency management and policy development in the fields of safety, security and policing.
 She also volunteered with the Toronto Police Service for a number of years as an Auxiliary Police Officer.